 2

-Interoperability Arguments
+Interoperability arguments

 "If neighboring agencies encrypt, we need to for joint operations."
 This argument pressures holdouts even though interoperability doesn't require encryption.